nikolaussucher/microbiology-text/docs/methods_and_tools.md

 * Rapid decolorization with ethanol or acetone
 * Counterstaining with safranin.
 Carbol fuchsin is sometimes substituted for safranin since it more intensely stains anaerobic bacteria, but it is less commonly used as a counterstain.

-Crystal violet (CV) dissociates in aqueous solutions into CV+ and chloride (Cl−
+Crystal violet (CV) dissociates in aqueous solutions into CV+ and chloride (Cl^−^) ions.
-) ions.
 These ions penetrate the cell wall of both gram-positive and gram-negative cells.
 The CV+ ion interacts with negatively charged components of bacterial cells and stains the cells purple.

-Iodide (I−
- or I−
-3) interacts with CV+
- and forms large complexes of crystal violet and iodine (CV–I) within the inner and outer layers of the cell.
+Iodide (I− or I− 3) interacts with CV+ and forms large complexes of crystal violet and iodine (CV–I) within the inner and outer layers of the cell.
 Iodine is often referred to as a mordant, but is a trapping agent that prevents the removal of the CV–I complex and, therefore, colors the cell.

 When a decolorizer such as alcohol or acetone is added, it interacts with the lipids of the cell membrane.
 A gram-negative cell loses its outer lipopolysaccharide membrane, and the inner peptidoglycan layer is left exposed.
 The CV–I complexes are washed from the gram-negative cell along with the outer membrane.
 In contrast, a gram-positive cell becomes dehydrated from an ethanol treatment.
 The large CV–I complexes become trapped within the gram-positive cell due to the multilayered nature of its peptidoglycan.
 The decolorization step is critical and must be timed correctly; the crystal violet stain is removed from both gram-positive and negative cells if the decolorizing agent is left on too long (a matter of seconds).